t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 # Whom is This Document For?

-This document is intended to encourage Standard Definition Organizations (SDOs) involved in definition of IoT data and information models to provide clarifications in their documents that would aid better
+This document is intended to encourage Standard Development Organizations (SDOs) involved in definition of IoT data and information models to provide clarifications in their documents that would aid better